Factbox - SNP's campaign for Scottish independence

 THE REFERENDUM:

-- According to the Scottish government's website, the wording of the question would be in the legislation for a referendum whether this is passed by the Scottish Parliament or the United Kingdom parliament in Westminster.

-- A multi-option referendum is possible.
-The government in Westminster is likely to press for a straight yes/no question on independence but Salmond has raised the possibility of two questions, one on full independence and another on maximum devolution.
+- Salmond has raised the possibility of two questions, one on full independence and another on greater Scottish devolution.
+The British government said on Tuesday there should be a straightforward yes or no question on independence.

-- Prime Minister David Cameron told the BBC on Sunday the legal position will be set out in the coming days.
+- Cameron says uncertainty over the timing of the referendum was damaging the Scottish economy and he wants the vote held sooner rather than later.
+British officials suggest a referendum could be held within 18 months.

-- The timing of the vote could be disputed as Cameron said a delay in holding a referendum would cause businesses to hold off investing in Scotland.
-Westminster may lay down a time limit of holding the referendum within 18 months.
-Cameron has accused Salmond of wanting to put off the vote because he knows he doesn't have a majority for independence.
-Scottish Deputy First Minister Nicola Sturgeon said the format and timing of an independence referendum is a matter for the Scottish Government.
+- Scottish Deputy First Minister Nicola Sturgeon said the format and timing of an independence referendum is a matter for the Scottish government.

-- Salmond has promised to hold a referendum in 2014, the 700th anniversary of the Battle of Bannockburn when the Scots defeated an English army.
+- Some reports say Salmond wants to hold a referendum in 2014 because it marks the 700th anniversary of the Battle of Bannockburn when the Scots defeated an English army, but Salmond has described such speculation as "nonsense."

 SNP SUCCESSES:

-- Salmond has said his party's successes in Scotland have included abolishing pharmaceutical prescription charges, removing university fees for Scottish students and gaining the 2014 Commonwealth Games for Glasgow.
+- Salmond has said his party's successes in Scotland have included abolishing pharmaceutical prescription charges, removing university fees for Scottish students and securing the 2014 Commonwealth Games for Glasgow.

 THE PARTY: